- Purpose: Protects commercial vessels like fishing boats, charters, and tour boats.

 Marina owners often face numerous hazards to their property that can cause damage to their docks, piers, bulkheads, and buildings.
 Commercial marine insurance for marinas often includes coverages such as:

-Marinas may also require coverage for boat sale and building operations.
+Marinas may also require coverage for boat sales and building operations.

 Boatyards